-This announcement was welcomed by the market, and even more so by Axway customers as they recognise its distinctive approach: data flow governance which has always been present in the DNA of the offering.
-They also acknowledged the benefits of this approach: greater coverage of use scenarios, optimised implementation and operating costs, greater flexibility and agility in the life cycle of the products and, of course, the pooling of data flow governance services.
+This announcement was welcomed by the market, and even more so by Axway's customers as they recognise its distinctive approach: data flow governance which has always been present in the DNA of the offering.
+They also acknowledged the benefits of this approach: greater coverage of mainstream and emerging business cases and data exchange patterns, optimised implementation and operating costs, greater flexibility and agility in the life cycle of the products and, of course, the pooling of data flow governance services.